Jury Service Update:

 Your job as a juror

-You do not need special knowledge or ability to do your job.
-It is enough that you keep an open mind, use common sense, concentrate on the evidence presented, and be fair and honest in your deliberations.
+You do not need special knowledge or ability to do your job as a juror.
+Keep an open mind, use common sense, concentrate on the evidence presented, and be fair and honest in your deliberations.

 We hope you find your experience as a juror interesting and satisfying.
-Thanks for your willingness to serve!
+Thank you for your willingness to serve!

 Dress comfortably.
 Suits, ties and other, more formal wear are not necessary.

 Not appropriate for court:

 - beach wear

 - hats, unless worn for religious purposes.

 What to bringYou are encouraged to bring reading materials, crossword puzzles, work, etc. WiFi is provided along with several charging outlets.
 Jurors have access to a small kitchen with a microwave and refrigerator.
 You may bring your own food from home or leave during the lunch break to get food nearby the courthouse.

 Unable to report?